How to Tell If Kombucha Is Bad

 Is Your Kombucha Bad?

-You’ve stashed some kombucha in your fridge and now you’re wondering if your kombucha has gone bad.
-Maybe it’s been there longer than what seems reasonable or perhaps you’ve opened it up and something doesn’t appear right.
-Don’t worry.
-We’ll tell you how to tell if your kombucha is safe to drink or if you should toss it out.
+You’ve stashed some kombucha in your fridge and now you’re wondering if it’s gone bad.
+Maybe it’s been there longer than what seems reasonable or perhaps you’ve opened it up and something doesn’t seem quite right.
+Don’t worry — We’ll tell you how to tell if your kombucha is safe to drink or if you should toss it out.

 My Kombucha Smells Like Vinegar

-Kombucha naturally has a slight vinegar taste to it.
-That, too, is part of the fermentation process.
+Since kombucha is a fermented product, it naturally has a unique, slightly vinegary taste and smell.
 The tartness only means your kombucha is mature.
 The stronger the vinegar smell and taste, the longer the kombucha likely fermented.
-The fermentation process is accelerated if the kombucha is left unrefrigerated.
+The overall flavor profile should be balanced and lightly sweet — Not as strong as say, a bottle of vinegar or dressing.
+As mentioned, the fermentation process is accelerated if the kombucha is left unrefrigerated.

 My Kombucha Doesn’t Taste Good

-If your kombucha doesn’t taste right, it may not be right.
-Fresh, living kombucha should be slightly fizzy, slightly tart and mostly sweet.
-It should be refreshing and yummy, not off-putting in taste or smell.
-If you are in doubt, toss it and try again.
-We recommend trying a different flavor or brand and buying it from a retailer.
-This way, you can determine whether you simply don’t care for kombucha or if you got a bad batch.
+If your kombucha doesn’t smell or taste right, we recommend trusting your senses.
+Fresh, living kombucha should be fizzy, tart, and lightly sweet.
+It should be refreshing and tasty, not off-putting in taste or smell.
+If in doubt, toss it and try again, perhaps opting for a different flavor or brand next time.

 The Best Way to Keep Your Kombucha Fresh

-If you properly store your kombucha in the fridge, it has a long shelf life – months, in fact.
-But most of our fans can’t keep it in their fridges that long.
-It’s just too good to leave it alone!
+If you properly store your Brew Dr. Kombucha in the fridge, it has a long shelf life – months, in fact.
+But most of our fans can’t keep it around that long.
+It’s too good to leave alone!